cap-js/docs/cds/cdl.md

 The resulting value is then stored/persisted like a regular field and when reading from the entity, it behaves like a regular field as well.
 Using a stored calculated element can improve performance, in particular when it's used for sorting or filtering.
 This is paid for by higher memory consumption.
-While calculated elements "on-read" are handled in the CAP layer, the "on-write" variant is implemented by using the corresponding database feature for tables.
+While calculated elements "on-read" are handled by CAP, the "on-write" variant is implemented by using the corresponding database feature for tables.
 The previous entity definition results in the following table definition:
 ```sql